 It’s a precursor to both the mood-boosting neurotransmitter serotonin and the sleep hormone melatonin.

-5-HTP is not a supplement I recommend often since it’s not intended for long-term use and should not be mixed with many medications.
-(24)
+5-HTP is not a supplement we recommend often since it’s not intended for long-term use and should not be mixed with many medications or other supplements.

-However, it really does the trick to dial down sugar cravings.
+However, it really does the trick to reduce sugar cravings.

 You should notice the effects almost immediately.

 If you’re concerned about the downsides of 5-HTP, consider a tryptophan supplement instead.

 Tryptophan is an amino acid that’s a precursor to 5-HTP and found mainly in animal protein foods.

 Tryptophan more readily enters the brain than 5-HTP and also effectively lowers carb cravings.

 Chromium supplements are taken to balance blood sugar levels and improve insulin sensitivity in those with diabetes or pre-diabetes.